Call of the Queen

 Strange for a lawyer, he thought, Sichet now appeared to be searching for words.

 “Michael,” Sichet asked, “are you suggesting that I have a role in a murder?
 Are you problem-drinking again?

 “After everything I have done to help you.
 Maybe you heard something slanderous about me?
 If anything happens to Callie, it would be her jealous husband…or you.”

 Looking back up at commercials on the television screen, Sichet abruptly got up.
 “I just can’t watch this anymore.

 “Just speculating here, Michael, but maybe the king ordered Oscar’s execution because he also suspected you were plotting insurance fraud and didn’t want to get mixed up in it.”

-As bitter and icy as his shots, his new life in America was that of an outsider Pole with an accent who had just escaped bankruptcy, given up his painting and almost lost the Pierre Building —on Sichet’s home turf of Chicago.
+As bitter and icy as his next shot, his new life in America was that of an outsider Pole with an accent who had just escaped bankruptcy, given up his painting and almost lost his prize property —on Sichet’s home turf of Chicago.

 Oil over troubled water, the vodka soothed the waves of anger rolling over him.
-Sichet must have been the snitch who told the king about his forgery plot, discovering it while he was stalking Callie, getting to know everything about her and finding out that Oscar was a regular night-time visitor to her home.
+Sichet must have been the snitch, he concluded, who told the king about his forgery plot, discovering it while he was stalking Callie, getting to know everything about her and finding out that Oscar was a regular night-time visitor to her home.

 “Of course.
 And Saburia?
 Are you doing any work for the new regime?”